tadelv/tadelv.github.com/_posts/2023-04-13-mapkit-in-swiftui.markdown

 I've also filed a bugreport with Apple.
 [OpenRadar](https://openradar.appspot.com/radar?id=5618371932454912).

-The Takeaway: If you're planning on writing an app using MapKit, make sure to understand your requirements and act accordingly.
+> The Takeaway: If you're planning on writing an app using MapKit, make sure to understand your requirements and act accordingly.
 Packing a lot of annotations into a SwiftUI embedded MapView can cause performance issues.

+Oh, and one more thing: You can find the code used for this experiment on my [Github](https://github.com/tadelv/mapkit-swiftui-performance/tree/main)